- Department of Psychology

 PSY 51 Black Psychology.
 An examination of Black experiences through a psychological lens.
-This course critically examines theories, paradigms, and research developed to understand the attitudes, behaviors, and psychological experiences of Black Americans.
+Theories, paradigms, and research developed to understand the attitudes, behaviors, and psychological experiences of Black Americans.
 Topics typically include the history of anti-Black racism in psychology and the sciences; measuring racial identity among Black individuals; the adequacy of psychological models and research when it comes to accounting for Black experiences and perspectives; understanding the intersectionality of race with culture, gender, sexual orientation, and other social identities.

 PSY 53 Engineering Psychology.
 Survey of the applied areas of psychology which have proven useful in the design of equipment for human use and in the design of human-machine systems.
 This course is offered at a beginning or survey level and is conducted as a lecture course with additional readings.
 The emphasis is on how humans process information and how psychological science can further inform each stage of information processing.
 Examples are drawn from a wide range of areas.
 Most of the students in the course will be majoring in Engineering Psychology, but non-majors are welcome and typically come from Biology, Psychology, Economics, Sociology, Physics, Pre-med, and Engineering.